Royal Rumble (2021): Storylines

 Following Drew McIntyre's successful WWE Championship defense during the special "Legends Night" episode of Raw on January 4, WWE Hall of Famer Goldberg, in his first appearance since WrestleMania 36 in 2020, appeared to confront McIntyre.
 After Goldberg praised McIntyre's work and abilities, he stated that McIntyre did not have respect, claiming that McIntyre viewed the legends as being "washed up" and that McIntyre felt he was better than any of them when they were in their prime.
 Goldberg then formally challenged McIntyre for the WWE Championship at the Royal Rumble.
 McIntyre responded that Goldberg was not the man he used to be and that facing him would be like facing his own dad.
 Goldberg then taunted and shoved McIntyre, who rose to his feet and stared down Goldberg.
 The following week, McIntyre refuted Goldberg's claim and said that he actually did have respect but that he was going to reject Goldberg's challenge until Goldberg pushed him, prompting him to accept the challenge and make the match official.
 McIntyre had accepted Goldberg's challenge via satellite as during that same episode, he announced that he had tested positive for COVID-19; following the standard 14-day quarantine procedure, McIntyre was cleared for the Royal Rumble, appearing live on Raw on the January 25 episode to have a final face-to-face meeting with Goldberg before their match.

 At TLC, Sasha Banks retained the SmackDown Women's Championship against Carmella.
 Over the next couple of weeks, Carmella continuously taunted Banks, yearning for a rematch.
 On the January 15 episode of SmackDown, Banks stated that she would give Carmella a rematch only if she faced Carmella's sommelier, Reginald, in a match first.
 The intergender match occurred the following week, in which Banks defeated Reginald.
 Banks kept her promise and a title rematch between Banks and Carmella was scheduled for the Royal Rumble.

-At TLC, Charlotte Flair and Raw Women's Champion Asuka defeated Nia Jax and Shayna Baszler to win the WWE Women's Tag Team Championship.
+At TLC, Charlotte Flair and Asuka defeated Nia Jax and Shayna Baszler to win the WWE Women's Tag Team Championship.
 On January 25, a championship rematch between the two teams was scheduled for the Royal Rumble, and was later scheduled for the Kickoff pre-show.